Solenoid Function difference with Coil, Inductor, Electromagnet

 How Solenoid Works?

 The working principle of a Solenoid is very simple, it works on the principle of electromagnetism.
-Solenoid having a coil of wire with so many turns and a movable iron core.
-The core can be called as a plunger, generally, it is placed with a spring to bring the plunger its old position after every action by the coil.
+A solenoid has a coil of wire with so many turns and a movable iron core.
+The core can be called as a plunger, generally, it is placed with a spring to bring the plunger to its old position after every action by the coil.

 When an electrical power supply is applied across the coil it produces a magnetic field that attracts the movable core or plunger, so motion is created on the plunger and it moves towards the coil.
 When the power supply is removed, the plunger goes back to its old position due to the spring pressure.